ITenthusiasm/react-formatted-inputs/README.md

 export default actBtnLike;
 ```

-By adding a JSDoc comment, we can add some IntelliSense to our React Action so that new developers know what this guy is doing!
+By adding a JSDoc comment, we can add some IntelliSense to our React Action so that new developers know what this tool is doing!
 And by placing `handleKeydown` on the outside of our action, we guarantee that the function is only defined once.
 (This will not always be possible, depending on how complex your React Action is.
-But this is still much better than having to create an _unnecessary_ component that could potentially perform _unnecessary_ re-renders.)
+But this is still much better than having to create an _unnecessary_ component that could potentially cause _unnecessary_ re-renders.)

 This is only the beginning!
 I encourage everyone who reads this article to explore the new possibilities for their React applications with this approach!